From gavel bangs to free coffee: What will happen at COP28 in UAE?

 To bring structure to the conference for public-facing events, COP organisers assign themes to each day - touching on a huge array of climate-related issues.

 This year's themes include everything from climate finance and education to youth, nature and public health.
-Midway through the summit - on Dec.
-7 - organizers have scheduled a "day of rest" when official programming is paused.
+Midway through the summit — on December 7 — organisers have scheduled a "day of rest" when official programming is paused.

 The country delegations, however, often continue closed-door negotiations through this day, while industry leaders and nonprofits continue to hold side events.